 Some would say that this stuff is more trivial, but I disagree.
 For some, their football team, favourite band, or a certain cult following is genuinely very important to them.

 But these kinds of things may not mean that you can’t be with someone.
 For example, when it comes to football, a very cute date could be when your team plays their team (as long as you both promise not to get to competitive).

 When it comes to music, concerts can be a very fun night out.
 My friend dragged me to a Tegan and Sarah concert, which certainly isn’t my favourite band, and I actually had a really good night out.
 Which is why festivals can be great, because there is always something for everyone.
 So although rivalries can seem like an issue, they can create a great sense of fun within a relationship.

 But what about the things about us that are a little bit more personal and integral?

 Religion is a great example of this.
-Someone who is a Christian may find they have their values challenged by someone of a different religion, or someone of no faith.
-Someone’s beliefs are a big part of them, and to feel like you have to make a choice between your relationship or your faith is a very tricky situation to be in.
-Many people of different religious beliefs have made their relationships work, but it does comes with its challenges.
+Someone who is a Christian may find they have their beliefs and morals challenged by someone of a different religion, or someone who doesn’t have a religion.
+Someone’s religion is a big part of them, and to sacrifice either a relationship or their faith is a very tricky situation to be in.
+Many people of different religious beliefs have made their relationships work, but it comes with many challenges.

-She broke things off with me a few days later when I tried to talk to her about it, but in the end it was for the best.
+She broke things off with me a few days later when I tried to talk to her about it, but it was for the best.